YuLiumt/ZettelKasten/Research Group/Roland Haas.md

 	- [[Habib2020]] Initial Data and Eccentricity Reduction Toolkit for Binary Black Hole Numerical Relativity Waveforms.
 - 2019
 	- [[Huerta2019]] Physics of eccentric binary black hole mergers: A numerical relativity perspective.
+- 2012
+	- [[Loffler2012]] The Einstein Toolkit: A Community Computational Infrastructure for Relativistic Astrophysics.
+- and so on

 ## Projects